leonardo-fan/employee-database-editor-webapp/README.md

 #### Using the Azure App Service Visual Studio Code Extension

 Follow the guide [here](https://docs.microsoft.com/en-us/azure/app-service/quickstart-nodejs?tabs=windows&pivots=development-environment-vscode).
 You can skip the "Create your Node.js application" section.

-#### Using the Azure App Portal

-Follow the Microsoft Learning Module [here](https://docs.microsoft.com/en-au/learn/modules/host-a-web-app-with-azure-app-service/).
-You can skip the units where you create a test application if you would like.

 #### Continuous deployment